krahets/hello-algo/docs-en/chapter_data_structure/number_encoding.md

 !!! note

-    In this book, chapters marked with an * symbol are optional reads.
+    In this book, chapters marked with an asterisk '*' are optional readings.
 If you are short on time or find them challenging, you may skip these initially and return to them after completing the essential chapters.

 ## 3.3.1 &nbsp; Integer Encoding

-In the table from the previous section, we noticed that all integer types can represent one more negative number than positive numbers, such as the `byte` range of $[-128, 127]$.
-This phenomenon, somewhat counterintuitive, is rooted in the concepts of sign-magnitude, one's complement, and two's complement encoding.
+In the table from the previous section, we observed that all integer types can represent one more negative number than positive numbers, such as the `byte` range of $[-128, 127]$.
+This phenomenon seems counterintuitive, and its underlying reason involves knowledge of sign-magnitude, one's complement, and two's complement encoding.

 Firstly, it's important to note that **numbers are stored in computers using the two's complement form**.
 Before analyzing why this is the case, let's define these three encoding methods: